For as long as I can remember, I've wanted to travel.

 "How do you do it?
 How are you so comfortable living among strangers in a foreign land?
 Don't you get scared at all?
 Don't you hate the feeling of being away from everything that's so familiar to you?"

-In conclusion, travelling has opened my mind to a new way of thinking! 🤔I am now aware of so many different ways of doing and saying things.
-My priorities have changed, and all these cliché sayings about the best things in life being free are not so cliché anymore - at least not in my book.
+Travelling has the power to change your life for the better - but only if you let it.
+It has opened my mind to a new way of thinking and has also taught me many different ways of seeing and doing things.
+It has also changed my priorities in life; and it's made me realize that all these cliché sayings about the best things in life being free are not so cliché after all.
 Time spent with a loved one, a kind word from a stranger, a smile - these things, I've learnt, mean so much more than we realize.